 Deploy the required configuration settings using the Windows Local Group Policy, REG.EXE or REGEDIT tools.
 The section 'Alternative Configuration Method - Local Group Policy / Registry Settings' at the end of this document explains how this may be done.
-As noted above the minimal settings are:
+As noted above the minimal required settings are normally:

-- Registered organisation name - Registered product identification key (PID key) - Site GUID You can generate this with the MAKEGUID command - Logging server name The standard server is pmstats.org - Logging server port The standard server port is 8080
+- Registered organisation name - Registered product identification key (PID key) - SiteGUID You can generate this with the MAKEGUID command - Logging server name The standard server is pmstats.org - Logging server port (usually 443 for hosted system and 8080 for PMES)